 - Why use candles in the age of LED?
 Use battery- or solar-operated lights to illuminate decorations and reduce fire hazards.

 - If you have a long walkway to your house or a lot of stairs, consider setting up a table and handing out candy from your driveway.
 The parents in your neighborhood will probably thank you.

 - Look over your yard for trip hazards.
 Children (especially small children) can wander off paths.

-- If you’re not going to be home on Halloween, or if you’re opting not to hand out candy, turn off your exterior lights but leave on interior ones.
+- Some people prefer to go out on Halloween, but others would prefer to trick or treat at home.
+It depends on your plans for that year.
+If you’re not going to be home on Halloween, or if you’re opting not to hand out candy, turn off your exterior lights but leave on interior ones.
 Thieves and vandals know that many families aren’t home on Halloween.
 Leaving on interior lights can deter unwanted visitors.